alfonso-torres/eng84_multi_machine_vagrant/README.md

 - We proceed to create our environment variable to connect the application with the database, in the `Vagrantfile` file in the code part corresponding to the application:

-`app.vm.provision "shell", inline: "sudo echo "export DB_HOST=mongodb://localhost:27017/posts" >> /home/vagrant/.bashrc"`
+`app.vm.provision "shell", inline: 'sudo echo "export DB_HOST=mongodb://localhost:27017/posts" >> /home/vagrant/.bashrc'`

 - We proceed to restart our machines and in this way we proceed to connect to the app, access the `app` folder, and execute`sudo node seeds / seed.js` to obtain the information from the database and then launch the app `sudo node app.js`.
 It should show the message of the port where it is listening.